oceanobservatories/ooi-tools/playback/README.md

 user = 'joe@whoi.edu'
 ```

+The M2M credentials are found in the Data Portal under _User Profile_ option in the user menu.

 ### Machine to Machine Interface
 The following class provides convenience methods for utilizing the M2M interface: